quintel/merit/README.md

 #### Profitability

-Returns one of three states:  ** THIS IS WRONG USE OPEX AND CAPEX **
+Returns one of three states:

 1. `:profitable` (if `income >= total costs`)
 2. `:conditionally_profitable` (if `operational_expenses =< income < total costs`)